IrcDotNet/IrcDotNet/src/Samples/TwitterBot/README.txt

 This sample interacts with the Twitter API to provide Twitter
 <http://twitter.com/> services to users on an IRC network.
 The bot provides the
-ability for multiple IRC users to log in each on a separate Twitter account and perform tasks such as retrieving recent tweets and posting new tweets.
+ability for multiple IRC users to log in each on a separate Twitter account and perform tasks such as retrieving recent tweets and posting new tweets, via channel and private messages.

 Command-Line Commands
 =====================